Mouride: The Three Pillars of Mouridism

 In summary, a Mouride aspires to achieve Islam by following the basic recommendations of Shariat.
 This includes (but is not limited to) performing individual obligations (Fard Ayn) such as prayer, ablution, fasting, pilgrimage and giving charity.
-A Mouride aspires to achieve Iman by the Six Articles of Faith: Belief in Allâh, his Angels, the Prophets, the revealed Holy Books, the Day of Judgment and the Divine Decree.
+A Mouride aspires to achieve Iman by the Six Articles of Faith: Belief in God, his angels, the prophets, the revealed Holy Books, the Day of Judgment and the Divine Decree.
 A Mouride aspires to achieve Ihsan by the path of Tasawwuf (Sufism) through taking initiation (Bayat) with a Sheikh of the Tariqat.

 The Mouride Triangle

 Additionally to the Three Pillars of Mouridism, the Mourides follow what is called the Mouride Triangle: